Irregular Periods: Is it Perimenopause and How to Manage it?

 Irregular Periods?
 Rule out Other Causes

-As you can see, perimenopause can play havoc with your periods, making them irregular and unpredictable.
+As you can see, perimenopause can play havoc with your periods, and cause irregular bleeding.
 But there are also multiple other potential reasons for shorter or longer cycles, a heavier flow, and spotting.

 7 tips for Managing Irregular Periods During Perimenopause